Latin America Vacations

 Cusco / Pisac / Sacred Valley

 Morning flight to Cusco, the Inca Empire’s capital and oldest continuously inhabited city in the Western Hemisphere.
 Transfer to the Sacred Valley.
 Visit Awanacancha, the llama project, where we will see different South American camelids.
 Shuttle to Pisac for a hike to the region’s mysterious mountainside ruins.
 Shop an impressive display of handmade textiles and crafts at a local Indian market.
-Visit a local school to get to know the kids/teachers and to deliver materials, including books, pencils and crayons.
-Lunch at Hacienda Huayocary where you will discover a vast collection of folk art dating back to the seventeenth century.
-Check into the tranquil Sol Y Luna, your home for the next three nights, and enjoy a traditional Peruvian meal.
+Today’s lunch at the Cuchara de Palo restaurant will allow you to discover delicious Peruvian Cuisine.
+Check into your tranquil accommodation, your home for the next three nights, and enjoy a traditional Peruvian meal.

 Chinchero / Maras / Moray

-Morning visit to the Chinchero Indian market where you will have the chance to participate in a textile workshop.
-Bike off-road to the Inca site of Moray.
-Picnic lunch.
-Shuttle to Maras and bike to the ancient salt pools and mines known as the “Salinas de Maras.”
+After a hardy breakfast, we shuttle to Cruzpata to visit a local school.
+Here, we’ll get to know the kids and their teachers and deliver materials, including books, pencils and crayons.
+After this noble activity, we bike off-road to the Inca site of Moray.
+Enjoy a gourmet picnic lunch • Shuttle to Maras and bike to the ancient salt pools and mines known as the “Salinas de Maras”.
 Dinner at Wayra Restaurant, a unique space where nature, art, gastronomy, adventure and good living blend together.

 Urubamba River / Ollantaytambo

-Upon reaching our private river put-in and listening to a safety orientation, raft the Class II & III whitewater rapids of the Urubamba River, conquering the adrenaline-inducing “train station” and “slider” rapids • Savor a traditional pachamanca lunch at a local restaurant.
-This afternoon, explore the fascinating ruins of Ollantaytambo with your guide and later, you may opt for a Peruvian Paso Fino horseback ride.
+Upon reaching our private river put-in and listening to a safety orientation, raft the Class II & III whitewater rapids of the Urubamba River, conquering the adrenaline-inducing “train station” and “slider” rapids.
+Savor a traditional pachamanca lunch at a local restaurant.
+This afternoon, explore the fascinating ruins of Ollantaytambo with your guide.
 Dinner in the colorful Huacatay Restaurant.

 Inca Trail / Machu Picchu